Evans-Deo-Star/DiaTrack-Project/README.md

 Many individuals managing chronic conditions like Type 2 Diabetes rely on manual paper logbooks or disparate apps, leading to inconsistent tracking and difficulty identifying trends.
 This lack of clear, consolidated data hinders proactive self-management and effective doctor consultations.

 ### Solution (Core Value Proposition)
 **DiaTrack** is an easy-to-use digital logbook that simplifies the tracking of critical health metrics (blood sugar, diet, and exercise).
 It generates **visual trends and a simple risk score** to help users proactively manage their condition and share actionable data with their healthcare providers.
+Its unique value lies in the AI-powered predictive model, which calculates the immediate risk of hyperglycemia (high blood sugar) and provides timely, prescriptive advice to the user.

 ---